 - The most important Native American food crop was corn, or what they called maize.
 Other important American Indian crops included squash, potatoes, wild rice, tomatoes, sweet potatoes, beans, pumpkins, sunflowers, peanuts, peppers, chocolate, and avocados.

 - Native American tribes also had diets that included a lot of meat.
-These meats were: elk, buffalo, caribou, rabbit, deer, salmon, fish, ducks, turkeys, geese, pheasant, shellfish and other marine animals like whales and seal.
+These meats were: elk, buffalo, caribou, rabbit, deer, salmon, fish, ducks, turkeys, geese, pheasant, shellfish, and other marine animals like whales and seal.
 Porcupines and snakes were also hunted as food.

 - Other elements in nature were also worshipped.
 Most tribes believed in the power of their dreams They were considered to be revelations made by the gods.
 Most had an important religious leader which some called Shaman, or medicine man.

-- A travois was made from two large branches joined to one end and diverging to the other.
+- A travois was made from two large branches joined at one end and diverging at the other.
 The travois was attached through harnesses to the back of a horse.
-It was dragged on the ground and cargo was place on the skins that was stretched across it.
+It was dragged on the ground and cargo was placed on skins that were stretched between the poles.
 Before wild horses were domesticated, smaller travois were dragged by dogs.

 - Native Americans had many different kinds of shelters depending upon where they lived.
 Some used portable structures that could be moved to follow the bison herds.
 These structures were called the tipi.
 Some built homes out of logs.
 Others built homes from mud bricks they baked in the sun.
 Others even made their homes from blocks of ice.

-- Native American Life Story Board
+- Native American Facts